mopidy/mopidy/docs/api/http-server.rst

 Static web client example
 =========================

-To serve static files, you just need to declare a :attr:`~mopidy.http.Router.name` for your router and tell where the static files are located by setting the :attr:`~mopidy.http.Router.static_file_path` attribute on your router class.

-The :attr:`~mopidy.http.Router.name` attribute is used to build the URL to make the files available on.
-By convention, it should be identical with the extension's :attr:`~mopidy.ext.Extension.ext_name`, like in the examples here.
+To serve static files, you just need to register an ``http:static`` dictionary in the extension registry.
+The dictionary must have two keys: ``name`` and ``path``.
+The ``name`` is used to build the URL the static files will be served on.
+By convention, it should be identical with the extension's :attr:`~mopidy.ext.Extension.ext_name`, like in the following example.
+The ``path`` tells Mopidy where on the disk the static files are located.

 Assuming that the code below is located in the file :file:`mywebclient/__init__.py`, the files in the directory